verana-labs/verifiable-trust-vpr-spec/spec.md

 ### ParticipantAuthorizationRecord

-A `ParticipantAuthorizationRecord` carries the per-permission authorization configuration that was previously stored on `Permission.vs_operator_authz_*` fields.
-Each record is globally unique by `participant_id`: for any `Permission.id`, at most one record exists system-wide, so `(corporation, vs_operator)` can be derived from `participant_id` via a direct lookup.
+A `ParticipantAuthorizationRecord` carries the per-permission authorization configuration that was previously stored on `Participant.vs_operator_authz_*` fields.
+Each record is globally unique by `participant_id`: for any `Participant.id`, at most one record exists system-wide, so `(corporation, vs_operator)` can be derived from `participant_id` via a direct lookup.

 - `participant_id` (uint64) (*mandatory*): id of the `Participant` this authorization record applies to.
 Globally unique across all `ParticipantAuthorizationRecord` entries.
 - `msg_types` (msg_type[]) (*mandatory*): list of delegable message types for which the `vs_operator` is authorized on behalf of `corporation` when acting in the context of `participant_id`.
 Declared by the applicant at record creation time (see [[MOD-PP-MSG-1]](#mod-pp-msg-1-start-participant-vp) and [[MOD-PP-MSG-14]](#mod-pp-msg-14-self-create-participant)).
 Frozen after creation.